yuuushio/nbody-simulation/README.md

 <img src="https://raw.githubusercontent.com/yuuushio/nbody-simulation/main/data/demo/entropy.gif" width=600/>

 ## Update (24/05/2022)
-`main.py` has been refactored to a more efficient version of the original `nbody` (which is now renamed to `nbody_old`).
-It can easily handle (the actual animation) more than 3000 body objects; whereas, the original version would end up lagging (regarding the animation/visualization) significantly when dealing with more than 300 bodies.
+The `main.py` file has undergone significant refactoring resulting in a more efficient version of the original `nbody` code, which has now been renamed to `nbody_old`.
+Unlike the original version (which was highly lag prone), the new code can effortlessly handle more than 3000 body objects without experiencing any significant lag during animation/visualization.

-The original version utilized a conventional double for-loop to calculate the new velocity and position of each body, taking into account the forces exerted by other bodies.
-Running this loop for a large number of bodies each animation tick considerably slowed down the processing.
-In contrast, the new version transforms body/object data into matrices to leverage numpy's broadcasting and vectorized operations, resulting in much faster mathematical calculations.
+The original code used a traditional double for-loop to compute the new position and velocity of each body, accounting for the forces exerted by other bodies.
+Running this loop for a large number of bodies during each animation tick led to slow processing.
+On the other hand, the new version transforms the body/object data into matrices, enabling the use of numpy's broadcasting and vectorized operations, resulting in significantly faster mathematical computations.